What separates the successful small businesses from the struggling ones?

 Whatever happened to deep work?

-In Deep Work, Cal Newport argues that deep work is becoming increasingly rare, replaced by large stretches of less intense, less productive “shallow work.”
+In his book on success, Deep Work, Cal Newport argues that deep work is becoming increasingly rare, replaced by large stretches of less intense, less productive “shallow work.”

 At the same time, the fruits of deep work are incredibly valuable—in fact, Newport argues that success is directly related to the amount of deep work you can accomplish in a day.